Members of the Parish Council & Other Information

 • Chippenham Community Area Parish Forum – No formal appointment

-• Chippenham Climate & Ecological Emergency Forum – Cllr E Allen and Cllr F
+• Chippenham Climate & Ecological Emergency Forum – Cllr F Twisse

 The Parish Councillors as a whole are custodian trustees of the village hall.